zax71/Two_Mover_3_Pos/README.md

   - 3D preview of lighting paths
 ## Dev envirionment setup

-Run this project just like any other Rust project, with
+You can run this project just like any other Rust project with
 ```
 cargo run
 ```